-Carolina's integrated approach to reducing its environmental footprint through three sustainability goals: net zero water usage; zero waste to landfills; and zero greenhouse gas emissions.
-To learn more on how you can do your part, join our partner, Three Zeros: Three Zeros & Office of Sustainability
+Sustainable Carolina is the University’s comprehensive initiative to advance and amplify all sustainability activities, including reducing the University’s environmental footprint through three goals: net zero water usage, zero waste to landfills and net zero greenhouse gas emissions.
+To learn more on how you can do your part, join our partner, Sustainable Carolina.

 Don't Ditch it, Donate it!

 Each spring, Carolina Housing partners with the UNC Office of Waste Reduction & Recycling to make it easy for you to donate your unwanted but still usable items.
-Through the "Don't Ditch It, Donate It!" program, UNC has saved over 500,000 pounds of unwanted items from entering local landfills.
+Through the "Don't Ditch It, Donate It!" program, UNC has saved over 357 tons of unwanted items from entering local landfills.

 By making a conscious choice about how you'll handle your unwanted items at move-out, you become part of a campus-wide initiative to do the right thing and effect dramatic positive change.

 Donate for sustainability – With 7,500 students moving out in the same week, it doesn't take long to accumulate a massive amount of waste.
 Keeping usable and recyclable goods out of the landfill is one of the most influential things you can do to extend the town's ability to sustain the University.

 Donate for the community – Your gently used items provide local residents with access to quality goods at a low cost.